$12,500.00

-Native American Chief head designs like this, in Navajo silversmithing have been made since the 1890s however they were usually done on bracelets, in my 50 years of collecting, I have never seen a belt or pin like this, and in all likelihood, they were custom made for the collector.
-This belt and pin were collected by Ethnologist *Edward William Nelson (1855-1934), somewhere between 1890 and 1910 while he was working in the Southwest.
-Made from hammered silver ingot, filed, chiseled and punched to create the edges, and hand stamped face of an Indian Chief on each concho.
+Native American Indian head designs like this, in Navajo silversmithing have been made on bracelets since the late 1800's, however it is very rare to see them depicted on a belt or pin like this.
+In all likelihood, they were custom made for the collector who also had a bracelet in his collection with Indian heads on the terminal ends.
+This belt and pin were collected by Ethnologist *Edward William Nelson (1855-1934), somewhere between 1890 and 1910 while he was working in the Southwest (see photo of him included from 1895).
+Made from hammered silver ingot, filed, punched and chiseled with serrated edges, and hand stamped face of an Indian on each concho.
 Also depicted are arrows, whirling logs, and radiant line stamps.
-Original leather in pliable, wearable shape.
+Leather is in pliable, wearable shape.

 *Provenance from the late Janet Nelson Butler collection, heir of Edward William Nelson.